 The Executive Summary gives reviewers their first overall view of the project area, the problems that residents face, and how the proposed project will address those problems.
-This is your opportunity to discuss the core aspects of the project.
+This is the applicant's opportunity to discuss the core aspects of the project.
 It should contain a concise description of the project including:

-- 1. A description of why the project is needed; - 2.
-An explanation of how the applicant will address the need cited, why the applicant requires the financial assistance, the types of education or medical services to be offered by the projects, and the benefits to rural resident; - A description of the applicant, documenting eligibility; An explanation of the total project cost including a breakdown of the grant required and the source of matching contribution and other financial assistance for the remainder of the project;

-- 4. A statement specifying whether the project is either a distance learning or telemedicine facility as defined in § 1734.3.
-If the project provides both distance learning and telemedicine services, the applicant must identify the predominant use of the system; - 5.
-A statement specifying whether the project is requesting special consideration points for STEM education or Opioid treatment; - 6.
-A general overview of the telecommunications system to be developed, including the types of equipment, technologies, and facilities used; - 7.
-A description of the participating hubs and end user sites and the number of rural residents that will be served by the project at each end user site; - 8.
-A certification by the applicant that facilities constructed with grants do not duplicate adequate established telemedicine or distance learning services; and - 9.
-A listing of the location of each end user site (city, town, village, borough, or rural areas) plus the State.
+- 1. A description of why the project is needed and how it will strengthen local capacity to address one or more of the following focus areas. - 1.
+Prevention-for example, educating community members and care providers or implementing harm reduction strategies to reduce the number of fatal opioid-related overdoses and the occurrence of opioid use disorder among new and at-risk users. - 2.
+Treatment-for example, implementing or expanding access to evidence-based practices for opioid use disorder treatment, such as medication-assisted treatment. - 3.
+Recovery-for example, expanding peer recovery and treatment options that help people with opioid use disorder start recovery and avoid relapse. - 2.
+An explanation of how the applicant will address the need cited, why the applicant requires the financial assistance, the types of education or medical services to be offered by the projects, and the benefits to rural residents; - 3.
+A description of the applicant, documenting eligibility; - 4.
+An explanation of the total project cost including a breakdown of the grant required and the source of matching contribution and other financial assistance for the remainder of the project; - 5.
+A statement specifying whether the project is either a distance learning or telemedicine facility as defined in § 1734.3.
+If the project provides both distance learning and telemedicine services, the applicant must identify the predominant use of the system; - 6.
+A statement specifying whether the project is requesting special consideration points for having a hub/end-user or end-user site located within the 220 at-risk counties identified by the CDC. - 7.
+A general overview of the telecommunications system to be developed, including the types of equipment, technologies, and facilities used; - 8.
+A description of the participating hubs, hub/end-user and end-user sites and the number of rural residents that will be served by the project at each hub/end-user or end-user site: - 9.
+A certification by the applicant that facilities constructed with grants do not duplicate adequate established telemedicine or distance learning services; and - 10.
+A listing of the location of each hub/end-user and end-user site (city, town, village, borough, or rural areas) plus the State.